alysia2019/NGCM_MachineLearningCourse/tutorials/Keras/README.md

 ## Opening in Colab

 Colab is a free resource provided by Google that can be used to run Jupyter notebooks.
 It provides a useful platform to develop and test data science code, even if it requires the use of a GPU.
-The notebooks in this repo can be opened in Colab by clicking the links below:
+The notebooks in this repo can be opened in Colab by clicking the buttons below:

 - part 1: Digit recognition - CNN: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jonhare/NGCM_MachineLearningCourse/blob/master/tutorials/Keras/part1/part1-tutorial.ipynb)
 - part 2: Boat classification - Transfer learning: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jonhare/NGCM_MachineLearningCourse/blob/master/tutorials/Keras/part2/part2_tutorial.ipynb)